By Wendy C. Brooks, DVM, DipABVP

 Silymarin is regularly used for an assortment of liver diseases including cirrhosis and viral hepatitis in humans.

-Spinosad is an ultra-fast flea killing tablet that lasts an entire month.
-It is safe for dogs but not for cats.
+Spinosad is an ultra-fast flea killing tablet that lasts an entire month for dogs and cats.

 Sucralfate was developed as an adjunctive treatment for stomach ulcers in humans.
 It dissolves to form a protective covering over stomach ulcers and injuries.
 It's effective in the upper GI tract: stomach, duodenum, and possibly the esophagus.

 Sulfa drugs may have numerous uses, but in small animals sulfadimethoxine is used almost exclusively for the treatment of intestinal parasites known as coccidia.
 These parasites are single-celled organisms capable of causing intense diarrheas in their hosts.

 Sulfasalazine represents an innovative exception in antibiotics used for colitis.
 Essentially, a salve is applied to the surface of the inflamed colon.

 Terbinafine has activity against other types of fungi but at this time it is mostly used against ringworm.

 This medication has been a helpful airway dilator for humans with asthma and animals with heart disease or bronchitis.

 An antibiotic, tylosin is used for its anti-inflammatory properties in the large intestine rather than for its ability to fight infection.